CHIUHI2/word-frequency-refactor-2020-7-15-7-42-54-297-2020-10-19-5-54-25-301/README.md

 ## Step 3 - Refactor Techniques
   1. figure out which techniques have to be used
 ## Step 4 - Code Refactoring with Baby Step
-  - refactoring with below actions one by one following : action -> test if passed all tests, if not, bug fix -> commit
+### - refactoring one by one following : action -> test if passed all tests, if not, bug fix -> commit
   1. remove useless import inside WordFrequencyGame
   2. remove useless empty line and do formatting for WordFrequencyGame
   3. rename input variable 'input' of WordFrequencyGame getResult to 'sentence'
   4. rename class Input to WordFrequency and rename variable, method inside the class
   5. remove useless empty line and do formatting for WordFrequency
   6. make variable inside WordFrequency final
   7. remove duplicated logic inide WordFrequencyGame getResult
   8. replace error code with CalculateErrorException inide WordFrequencyGame getResult
   9. extract calculateWordFrequency and getWordFrequencyResult from WordFrequencyGame getResult
   10. add variable for magic word inside WordFrequencyGame
   11. implement cleaner code for WordFrequenctGame calculateWordFrequency
   12. implement cleaner code for WordFrequenctGame getWordFrequencyResult
   13. remove useless code in WordFrequenctGame getResult
   14. rename calculateWordFrequency to getSortedWordFrequency for including sorting
   15. extract getWordFrequencyResultLine from getWordFrequencyResult
   16. add package for better structure
   17. rename test case
   18. refactor test case with given when then format